Apply for or Renew a Rental Housing License

 All rental licensing forms can be found using a keyword search within the P&DS Forms Database.
 To view most of the rental licensing forms, search for "rental."

-For condominium units with central heating systems, please read the Boulder Property Maintenance Code Smoke Alarm and Carbon Monoxide Alarm Requirements before applying for a rental housing license.
+For condominium units with central heating systems, please read the Boulder Property Maintenance Code Smoke Alarm and Carbon Monoxide Alarm Requirements in the Applications and Forms Database before applying for a rental housing license.

 Rental Unit Disclosures